 This project is a partnership between private development, the KLH Housing Corp., who supply 65% of the affordable rental housing in the area, and the Township of Minden Hills and has already garnered the collaboration and support from city councilors, housing advocates and local builders.

-The site is sandwiched between two heavily used public amenities.
-To the south is Rotary Park.
-This beautiful park is located along the Gull River and features plenty of parking, a boat launch and small dock.
-There are two separate beaches, a playground, and multiple park benches, two picnic shelters, and plenty of grassy areas for playing.
-To the north is the Royal Canadian Legion.
-It is a local magnet for seniors and people of all ages with well organized activities, good food, and a welcome atmosphere.
+These 35 rental units, plus shared utility space, are located on a wooded site with water access to the Gull River, providing an unprecedented amenity for low-income housing.
+The site is also sandwiched between two heavily used public facilities.
+To the immediate south and connected by a walking path is Rotary Park, a beautiful park located along the Gull River with beaches, a boat launch and small dock, playground, picnic shelters, and plenty of grassy areas for playing.
+On the adjacent parcel to the north is the Royal Canadian Legion – a local magnet for seniors and people of all ages with well organized activities, good food, and a welcome atmosphere.